 One of the most famous developer studios from the late 80s and early 90s was The Bitmap Brothers.
 If you had a Commodore Amiga, you know what I’m talking about.
-The Bitmap Brothers is one of those studios that started small but valued quality over quantity which resulted in fantastic games and a rockstar fame among video game companies.
+The Bitmap Brothers are one of those studios that started small but valued quality over quantity which resulted in fantastic games and rockstar fame among video game companies.
 Perhaps one day I’ll write a retrospective about them.
 But today, we’re going to take a look at one of their earliest games: Speedball.

 Speedball is a futuristic action/sports game developed by The Bitmap Brothers and published by Image Works.
 It was originally released in 1988 for the Amiga, DOS and Atari ST and re-released the next year for the Commodore 64.
 In 1990, it was ported to the Sega Master System and the following year to the NES (as KlashBall).
-And in 2013, the Amiga version was ported to the BlackBerry.
+And in 2013, the Amiga version was ported to BlackBerry.

 But as always, let’s first take a look at the covers:

-This is the NES cover and as you can see, they’ve put back some the spikes and a bit of the violence too.
+This is the NES cover and as you can see, they’ve put back some of the spikes and a bit of the violence too.
 It’s also a pretty cool looking cover but I have no idea why they changed the title.

 Now this one’s the Sega Master System cover and as you can see, it’s definitely the most brutal one.
 They’ve doubled the spikes and the blood on this one and it could perfectly be a death metal album cover.

 But as always, it’s time to boot this sucker:

 As you can see, Speedball features a pretty cool title screen, with the fist coming through the screen and then we have the main menu screen with a fist constantly pounding his own leg, just to reinforce how hardcore this game is.